junyoung-sim/ddpg-quant/README.md

 $$Q^{*}(s,a)=r+{\gamma}Q'(s',a')$$

-For stable learning performance, $Q'$ is obatined from a delayed copy (aka target) of the critic network.
+For stable learning performance, $Q'$ is obtained from a delayed copy (aka target) of the critic network.
 Similarly, $a'$ is the action space returned by a delayed copy of the actor network given $s'$.
 Minimizing the following objective function with respect to $\theta$ would improve the critic network's q-value estimations.

 $$L=[Q^{*}(s,a)-Q{s,a}]^2$$